hhoke/blog/IT_diaries_gradual.md

 Police misconduct increasingly makes the news, so many of you may already have heard about the Minimum Use of Force principle.
 This is like the IT version of that.
 Let's say you want to shut down an old compute cluster and want users to make the transition in a timely fashion.
-Here's a framework for doing this that showcases the Gradually Escalating Severity principle.
+Here's a framework for doing this that showcases the Gradually Escalating Intensity principle.

 0. Consulted certain users and managers about when a good time to migrate would be, to make sure we did not overlap with busy times of the year or important deadlines.
 1. Sent out a listserv email three months in advance, telling users to migrate to the new cluster on June 1st, and that the old cluster would be off-limits except for emergencies on June 15th and would be shut down permanently at the end of the month.
 2. Sent another email on June 1st warning everybody to move off the cluster ASAP.
-3. Starting on June 15th, sent a warning email, with BCC, to all users signed in to the old cluster.
+3. Starting on June 15th, sent a warning email, with BCC, to all users with active tasks on the old cluster.
 4. Starting on June 21st, sent a email directly to the user.
 Sometimes they needed help, and other times just needed a firm reminder.
 If they were unresponsive, we contacted their supervisor.
 We kept going until someone had confirmed the message was received.
 5. We shut down the cluster.